 Final San Diego Zoo Safari Park Tips

-While all ages are welcome in the park, there are some activities with an age minimum, the safaris in particular.
-All safaris require children 15 and younger to be accompanied by a paid adult, but additional requirements vary with each safari, so make sure to check terms and conditions if you’re planning on bringing young children.
+While all ages are welcome in the park, some activities, particularly the safaris, have an age minimum.
+All safaris require children 15 and younger to be accompanied by a paid adult, but additional requirements vary with each safari, so make sure to check the terms and conditions if you’re planning on bringing young children.

-Download the San Diego Zoo and San Diego Safari Park app to help you navigate your day.
-Bring a battery charger as a full day of taking photos and using the app can drain your battery.
+Download the San Diego Zoo Safari Park app to help you navigate your day.
+Bring a battery charger, as taking photos for a full day and using the app can drain your battery.

 Don’t be afraid to ask for help or directions.
 The staff is very passionate and friendly.
 They’re happy to point you the right way.
 With such a big park, it’ll be nice to have a helping hand.